mvicenzi/pmt-calibration/pmt-thresholds-baselines/README.md

 4. Finally, install all requirements:  `python -m pip install -r requirement.txt`

 The required libraries (and much more) are in the file [requirement.txt](../requirement.txt).

 After the first time, do step 1 and 3 to activate the environment each time.

-NB: The code uses the channel mapping stored in `icarus_data`, so always setup the most recent version of icaruscode to grab the correct mapping!

 ## Inputs
 The new baselines need to be provided in a `.csv` file.